986-Studio/AY-3-3910-Player/Readme.txt

 Now the formal things are done.

-The small project is to provide a simple and easy way to play YM files on a computer using the less possible component.
+This small project is to provide a simple and easy way to play YM files on a computer using the less possible component.

-It is currently only using a resistor, a AY-3-3910 (but any version is fine for playing music), a femal audio jack connector to let plug something to ear the nice sound, an Arduino and a buch of wire, nothing more.
+It is currently only using a resistor, a AY-3-3910 (but any version is fine for playing music), a femal audio jack connector to let you ear the nice sound, an Arduino, a buch of wire, and nothing more.

 Most project I saw before was using a quartz to provide a clock to the AY, but this is just useless and expensive when you have a µC with timers :)

-As the Arduino does not have enought memory to store teh YM file, it is somewhat streamed from the PC trought the USB cable.
+As the Arduino does not have enought memory to store the YM file, it is stream from the PC trought the USB virtual serial port.

-A Fritzing schematic is not ready yet but will come ASAP.
+You can find a Fritzing schematic in the file project-ay-3-3910-breadboard.png

-This project may evolve in a fully autonoous Arduino capable of playing YM/MYM file without the need of a PC streaming.
-I may use the Gameduino2 for it's the display and SD part.
+This project may evolve in a fully autonomous Arduino capable of playing YM/MYM file without the need of a PC.
+I may use the Gameduino2 for its display and SD connector.

 More information on this project can be found here: http://www.986-studio.com/category/electronic/ay-3-3910/